Your London nanny should work in partnership with the family, taking responsibility for your children’s safety and development.

 • Drop off and collect children from schools or nurseries.

-• Visits to the swimming pool and library will also be the responsibility of the nanny so as to promote the social and educational development of the children.
+• Visits to the swimming pool and library will also be the nanny’s responsibility to promote the children’s social and educational development.

 • A nanny is not normally required to undertake general household duties unless this is specifically agreed within the job description.

-• Working hours are Monday-Friday approximately 12 hrs per day, typically 7am-7pm.
-This can though vary with an earlier start and finish, or later start and finish.
+• Working hours are Monday-Friday, approximately 12 hrs per day, typically 7 am-7 pm.
+This can, though, vary with an earlier or later start and finish.

-• If your family have an additional home, this should be made clear at interview, but all Live in Nannies work wherever the family are reasonably based, or frequent from time to time.
+• If your family has an additional home, this should be made clear at the interview, but all live-in nannies work wherever the family is reasonably based.

 • If the Nanny is required to work weekends at a country or holiday base, this should be paid as extra.

-• If a Live in Nanny is required to travel with family, it should be made clear at interview that the job requires the flexibility to travel.
+• If a live-in nanny is required to travel with the family, it should be made clear at the interview that the job requires the flexibility to travel.

 • The Nanny would be paid extra for weekend work and either given time off during the day for additional babysitting (2 nights included), or paid extra.